-All exams are closed book examinations.
-Notes, cheat-sheets, or any other physical aids other than calculators are NOT allowed for the examinations.
-Dictionaries are NOT allowed for the examinations.
+Each exam is scheduled for 3.5 hours and are closed book examinations.
+Notes, cheat-sheets, or any other physical aids other than calculators are NOT allowed into the examinations.
+Dictionaries and/or translation devices are NOT allowed in the examinations.